pest-parser/pest/README.md

 [ujson4c](https://github.com/esnme/ujson4c), and a static native-speed parser, [nom](https://github.com/Geal/nom).

 The first entry of pest scores 36ms, while the second scores 96ms since it's mapping `Pair`s to a custom JSON AST.
+While the first entry forms a perfectly usable tree, it does not process the file to a fully-processed JSON object.
+The second one does, but since it has an extra intermediate representation of the object, it repeats some work.

 <p align="center">
   <img src="https://cdn.rawgit.com/pest-parser/pest/ac70b5c4/results.svg"/>